SiennaNetwork/SiennaNetwork/README.md

 ## Quick start

-Here's how you obtain the code, install JS dependencies, and get a list of the actions you can perform:
+Here's how to fetch the code, install JS dependencies, and obtain a list of the actions you can perform:

 ```sh
 git clone --recurse-submodules git@github.com:hackbg/sienna-secret-token.git sienna